Other Programs Available

 Students must maintain a B (3.0) average throughout the graduate program with no more than six credits with a grade of C.

-- Must include satisfactory completion of coursework in biology, general chemistry, organic chemistry, biochemistry and mathematics or equivalent courses.
-Missing coursework may be made up in the graduate program upon approval.
+- Must include coursework in biology, general chemistry, organic chemistry, biochemistry, and mathematics.
+Missing coursework may be made up upon approval.

 - Official transcripts from all educational institutions attended